dcdr/ambrose-tech/lessons/lesson01.md

 1. The defect is related to the fact that indexing characters in a string is zero-based.
 That is, the first character in a string is at index [0].
 Thus, if a string is four (4) characters long, the last character in the string is at index [3] (or [4-1] to be more precise).

 2. There are several additional tests that ought to be added.
 The first would be to test that isPalindrome() returns false if the model data (palindrome) is set to an empty string.
-This will require modifying the isPalidrome() function accoringly.
+This will require modifying the isPalidrome() function accordingly.
 The second would be to testing whether a word with an odd number of characters is or is not a palindrome.
-A third would be to add negative (is not a palindrome) cases.
+A third would be to add other negative (is not a palindrome) cases.

 3. Testing that a phrase as a palindrome requires ignoring (skipping over) spaces and punctuation and ignoring differences in case.

 Important

 To complete this assignment, you must commit (save) your changes to your local repository using GitHub Desktop and then submit a Pull Request.
 This will cause an email to be sent to me to review your code.
 Typically, a reviewer will merge the submittal if the submitted code is acceptable.
 I will not do that in these cases.
 So don't be bothered if you see that your pull request is rejected.
 It just means that I finished evaluating your submittal.
-I'll let you know if you passed our not via email separately.
+I'll let you know separately via email if you passed our not.